jeevang77/python/basic/readme.md.txt

-# 📚 Basic Python Projects
+# 🧠 Python Projects – Basics

-These are beginner-friendly Python programs I created to practice core programming concepts.
+A collection of beginner-level Python projects I've built to sharpen my skills.

-## Projects Included
+## 🚀 Projects List

-1. **Age in Seconds**
+### 1. Age in Seconds
-   - Calculates how many seconds you've lived.
+- Takes your age and shows how many seconds you've lived.

-2. **Palindrome Checker**
+### 3. Palindrome Checker
-   - Checks if a word is the same forwards and backwards.
+- Checks if a word is a palindrome.